wp-plugins/paypal-ipn/readme.txt

 * Take a look at [this article I wrote covering the topic of general IPN testing and troubleshooting](https://www.angelleye.com/test-paypal-ipn/).
 I think it will help!

 == Changelog ==

+= 1.0.3 - 01.28.2015 =
+* Fix - More adjustments to resolve issues with plugin repo name change.
+* Fix - Corrects random typos through-out the plugin.

 = 1.0.2 - 01.27.2015 =
 * Fix - Adjusts areas of the plugin where the slug needed to be updated to match repo name.